New Venture Development (ENVD) 612

-In this course for would-be or practicing entrepreneurs, you will learn about the characteristics of entrepreneurs, how entrepreneurial activities are formed, how to acquire know-how by developing entrepreneurial and managerial competencies and skills, and how to apply the entrepreneurial model of vision for developing your own business.
+In this course for would-be or practicing entrepreneurs, you will learn about the characteristics of entrepreneurs, how entrepreneurial activities are formed, and how to acquire know-how by developing entrepreneurial and managerial competencies and skills.

 This course is meant for students who have ideas for new ventures, for those who plan to be entrepreneurs, and for those who are currently involved in entrepreneurial activities.
 The course takes you through the development of a business plan and provides you with some relevant tools.
 Because some of the tools use Microsoft Excel, it is essential that you be proficient in this software before you begin this course.
 If you are unfamiliar with Excel, we recommend that you purchase a user manual and practise using the software before the course start date.